You are here

 National Income (NI)

-This is one of the important measures of national income (NI), and show how much everyone in the economy has earned.
+This is one of the important measures of national income (NI) and shows how much everyone in the economy has earned.
 We can get this figure by summing up all the net incomes earned in production.
 NI can also be referred to as Net National Income.
-It is also equal to GNI minus CFC, or NDI minus net income payments to the rest of the world, or NNP – statistical discrepancy.
+It is also equal to GNI minus CFC, or NDI minus net income payments to the rest of the world or NNP – statistical discrepancy.

 Difficulties/Problems in Measurement of National Income